EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 # Introduction

-Being able to trust information from sensors and to securely control actuators are essential in a world of connected and networking things interacting with the physical world.
+Being able to securely read information from sensors and to securely control actuators are essential in a world of connected and networking things interacting with the physical world.
 One protocol used to interact with sensors and actuators is the Constrained Application Protocol (CoAP) {{RFC7252}}.
 Any